danielvijge/openwrt-configuration-ansible/readme.md

 openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 3650 -subj "/C=NL/O=home/CN=home.arpa Root Certificate" -out rootCA.crt
 ```
 This root certificate can be installed in a browser, so the Luci certificate is accepted.
+The root certificate for the example certificates is included in `certs/rootCA.crt`.

 2. Generate a certificate for the router and access points:
 ```